 Water Polo stretching exercises to improve your performance and do away with water polo injuries for good.

-Water polo is played as a six on six game, with goalkeepers.
-The ref throws the ball into play into the middle of two lines of six players, igniting a mad scramble to get control of the ball.
-One-handed, each player tries to get the ball into their opponent’s goal without submerging it.
+Water polo is played as a six on six game with goalkeepers.
+There is a mad scramble to get control of the ball.
+Playing with just one hand, each player tries to get the ball into their opponent’s goal without submerging it.

-Like other sports, game time is broken down into quarters, each one lasting seven minutes of play.
+Each quarter lasts seven minutes.
 If a team cannot play six swimmers in the water, they lose their goalie for that quarter.
-Substitutions are allowed throughout, just like hockey
+Substitutions are allowed throughout, just like hockey.

-By the 1908 Olympic Games, a rule set emphasizing strategy over brute force was pushed through by the Olympic committee, and became the accepted universal rules.
-From that first inclusion, and for several decades to come, the sport was a men’s only game, populated with medal winning swimmers until the turn of the millennium, when women’s teams were first allowed to compete for medals in the 2000 Summer Games in Sydney.
+By the 1908 Olympic Games, rules were set to put strategy over sheer brute force.
+Medal winning male swimmers played the game till the turn of the millennium.
+Women’s teams were first allowed to compete for medals in the 2000 Summer Games in Sydney.

 The calf muscle group (gastrocnemius and soleus); provide most of the lift needed to drive the player through the water after the ball.
 They join at the ankle, adding stability to the movement of the feet through the water at the bottom of the pool.
 The peroneal muscle group, on the outside of the lower leg, helps to stabilize the body during motion.
 The peroneal tendon, Achilles tendon, and extensor tendons add strength and stability to the ankle during play.